 What bursaries are available for new students?

-For new students we offer the New Student Bursary Scheme.
-This scheme is designed to assist those new students who are able to demonstrate need.
-It will provide a discount of up to 50% of fees for the duration of the programme.
+Our bursary scheme is designed to assist those new students who are able to demonstrate need.
+It is open to new students from all countries and will provide a discount on fees for the duration of the programme.
 Find out more.

 Is funding available for all programmes?